Olivia Wilde

-Olivia Wilde (born Olivia Jane Cockburn, /ˈkoʊbərn/ KOH-bərn, March 10, 1984) is an American actress and director.
+Olivia Wilde (born Olivia Jane Cockburn; (Note: /ˈkoʊbərn/ KOH-bərn) March 10, 1984) is an American actress and filmmaker.
 She played Remy "Thirteen" Hadley on the medical-drama television series House (2007–2012), and appeared in the action films Tron: Legacy (2010) and Cowboys & Aliens (2011), the romantic drama film Her (2013), the comedy film The Incredible Burt Wonderstone (2013), and the horror film The Lazarus Effect (2015).
 She made her Broadway debut playing Julia in 1984 (2017).

 Wilde made her directorial debut with the teen comedy film Booksmart (2019), which received critical acclaim and won the Independent Spirit Award for Best First Feature.
-She directed the thriller film Don't Worry Darling (2022), which she also starred in.
+She subsequently directed the thriller film Don't Worry Darling (2022) and The Invite (2026), both of which she also starred in.

 Early life

-Wilde was born Olivia Jane Cockburn in New York City on March 10, 1984.
+Wilde was born Olivia Jane Cockburn in New York City on March 10, 1984, to Andrew Cockburn and Leslie Redlich.
 She grew up in the Georgetown neighborhood of Washington, D.C., while spending summers at Ardmore in Ireland.
 She attended Georgetown Day School in Washington, D.C., and Phillips Academy in Andover, Massachusetts, graduating in 2002.
-A dual citizen of the United States and Ireland, she derived her professional surname from Irish author Oscar Wilde, and began using it in high school to honor the writers in her family, many of whom used pen names.
-She was accepted to Bard College, but deferred her enrollment three times to pursue acting.
+A dual citizen of the United States and Ireland, she began using the name Olivia Wilde in high school to honor the writers in her family, many of whom used pen names.
+She took the surname from Irish author Oscar Wilde, and later legally changed her name to Wilde.

+Wilde was accepted to Bard College, but deferred her enrollment three times to pursue acting.
 She then studied at the Gaiety School of Acting in Dublin.
 For a short time, Wilde's family also had a house in Guilford, Vermont.

 Wilde has a sister five years older and a brother nine years younger.
 Her father, Andrew Cockburn, is a British journalist who was born in the London suburb of Willesden and raised in Ireland.
 Her mother, Leslie Cockburn (née Redlich), is an American producer on 60 Minutes and a journalist.

 Writer Christopher Hitchens was the Cockburn family's tenant in Washington, D.C., and served as Wilde's babysitter.
 Her grandfather, British novelist Claud Cockburn, and his sons Alexander and Patrick Cockburn were also journalists, and her aunt, Sarah Caudwell, was a writer.
+The Cockburns are a family of the British landed gentry; they claim descent from the British admiral Sir George Cockburn, 10th Baronet, who ordered the Burning of Washington in 1814.